maxhbr/LDBcollector/md/CPOL-1.02.md

                                 "description": "Redistribute the obtained executable as-is"
                             }
                         ],
                         "_str": "Description: The term \"source code\" refers to the source code and configuration files used to create executables.
 Source code refers to the source code and configuration files used to create an executable.
 The term \"executable\" refers to the executables, binary files, configuration and data files necessary for the software to be included in the software.
 The publisher is the provider of the software's media, such as websites, magazines, CD-ROMs and DVDs.
 The author is the provider of the website, magazine, CD-ROM, DVD or other media related to the software.
-The author is the person or entity that provides the software under this license.\nActions:\n- Distribute the obtained source code without modification (Redistribute the code as it was obtained)\n- Distribute the obtained executable (Redistribute the obtained executable as-is)\n\nConditions:\nAND\n  RESTRICTION: A worldwide, non-exclusive, royalty-free author's copyright license is granted in accordance with this license.\n\n  RESTRICTION: An unrestricted, worldwide, non-exclusive, royalty-free, irrevocable license to use the author's patents is granted in accordance with this license.\n\n  OBLIGATION: Include the original copyright notices, patents, trademarks, and attribution notices and related disclaimers contained in the software\n\n  OBLIGATION: Include a copy of this license or a Uniform Resource Identifier (URI) identifying this license\n\n  RESTRICTION: Do not sublicense the software (Sublicense means that a person who has been granted this license re-grants the license so granted to a third party.)\n\n  OBLIGATION: Take no technical measures to restrict access to or use of the software in a way that would violate this license\n\n\n\n", "conditions": {
+The author is the person or entity that provides the software under this license.\nActions:\n- Distribute the obtained source code without modification (Redistribute the code as it was obtained)\n- Distribute the obtained executable (Redistribute the obtained executable as-is)\n\nConditions:\nAND\n  RESTRICTION: A worldwide, non-exclusive, royalty-free author's copyright license is granted in accordance with this license.\n  RESTRICTION: An unrestricted, worldwide, non-exclusive, royalty-free, irrevocable license to use the author's patents is granted in accordance with this license.\n  OBLIGATION: Include the original copyright notices, patents, trademarks, and attribution notices and related disclaimers contained in the software\n  OBLIGATION: Include a copy of this license or a Uniform Resource Identifier (URI) identifying this license\n  RESTRICTION: Do not sublicense the software (Sublicense means that a person who has been granted this license re-grants the license so granted to a third party.)\n  OBLIGATION: Take no technical measures to restrict access to or use of the software in a way that would violate this license\n\n\n", "conditions": {
                             "AND": [
                                 {